Raghavihoney7/PlantNet/README.md

-# PlantNet App
+# Leaf it to Us! - PlantNet App

-PlantNet is a Flutter-based plant identification app that allows users to identify plants by uploading images.
-It also includes features like user authentication, plant history, and an about section.
+Ever looked at a plant and thought, "What on earth are you?"
+Worry not!
+PlantNet is here to branch out and help you identify plants with just a snap of a picture.
+No more guessing – just pure botanical brilliance!

+## Discover the World of Plants Around You!
+Use AI-powered plant identification to learn more about any plant instantly.

 ## Features